 The results have catapulted the industry forward by up to three years, according to some estimates.
 Welcome to 2023!

-Among rightsholders, there is a growing realisation that direct-to-consumer is the only long-term sustainable revenue stream, and the audience itself the only secure monetizable asset.
+Among rightsholders, there is a growing realisation that direct-to-consumer is the only long-term sustainable revenue stream, and the audience itself is the only secure monetizable asset.

-For confirmation of the trend, we need only look to last week’s marketing press headlines, which proclaimed the International Olympic Committee’s new “direct-to-people” strategy as the organisation marked one-year-to-go (again) to the Tokyo Games.
+For confirmation of the trend, we need only look to last week’s marketing press headlines, which proclaimed the International Olympic Committee’s new “direct-to-people” strategy as the organisation marked one year to go (again) to the Tokyo Games.

 But beyond the headlines, what does going direct-to-consumer really mean for a sports rightsholder?

 At WePlay, we’ve built a performance-driven approach to focus on the five enabling revenue generation pillars of direct-to-consumer marketing: live events and venue, audience development & memberships, e-commerce & retail, broadcast and streaming and digital sponsorship.
 The latter is the focus of a digital event we will be hosting on 30th July.